Pinjarra massacre

-The Pinjarra Massacre was the culmination of increasing tension and violence between newly arrived settlers who were appropriating the land for farming and the Noongar peoples who lived on it as hunter-gatherers.
+The Pinjarra massacre was the culmination of increasing tension and violence between newly arrived settlers, who were appropriating the land for farming, and the Noongar peoples, who lived on it as hunter-gatherers.
 After the attack, Governor Stirling was "effectively threatening to kill 80% of the Noongar population of the South West".
-Stirling claimed as justification for the attack that the Binjareb had threatened to "destroy all the whites in their district".
-Some Binjarreb did continue to fight back, while others sought peace.
+Stirling claimed as justification for the attack that the Bindjareb had threatened to "destroy all the whites in their district".
+Some Bindjareb did continue to fight back, while others sought peace.